 Information architecture activities are design activities, done toward the beginning of a project.
 Most IA-heavy projects will involve steps like:

 - Elicit or articulate the business goals and context in which the project occurs

 - Undertake user research activities (which may include a card sort)

 - Analyse the findings from the first three steps

 - Develop navigation and page layouts (this step may also require interaction design skills)

-The most common deliverables for the information architecture portion of a project are a site map and set of wireframes.
+The most common deliverables for the information architecture portion of a project are a content model, site map and set of wireframes.

 A site map outlines the conceptual structure and detailed structure for the site.
 A site map may be represented as a diagram (for conceptual structures or small sites), or as a big spreadsheet that shows details for all content chunks.

 Wireframes are page layouts without detailed visual treatment.
 They show what content should be included on a page and it’s basic positioning.
 Wireframes can be very conceptual, showing only rough content placement; or very detailed, with final page copy.